 Just like serving an elegant plate of food, presentation is everything.
 Once you have all your ingredients, it’s how you showcase them that counts.
 The way you format your resume and highlight your skills can make the difference between an employer overlooking your key abilities to spotting them right away.

 If you want recruiters to notice your digital prowess quickly, even those from a non-technical background, there are several ways to ensure you get noticed.
+And once you've finished your resume, run it through our ATS Resume Checker to make sure it's as strong as possible.

 Highlight your skills in your resume summary